charleskoffler/clprolf/README.md

 # simol-language
 Repository about my own programming language simol, which is a superset of Java.
 It could be a DSL(Domain Specific Language) in simulation, as well as oriented object work.
-I'm looking for people who could be interested in.
-The definition of simol stands on few pages, and it's fast to get an overview.
+The definition of simol stands on few pages, and it's quite fast to get an overview.
 Simol is a programming language designed for clarity, simplicity, and ease of use.
-It empowers a diverse range of users, including computer scientists, scientists, mathematicians, and practical application developers, to harness the power of computer programming without sacrificing performance.
-Simol's intuitive syntax and simulation-oriented approach make it an excellent choice for understanding and applying programming concepts efficiently.
+It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.

-I started simol's design in 2019, and now it's stable.
+Simol's design started in 2019, and now it's quite stable.
 I needed it for my own purposes and work.
 I want to share it.
-I'll put code examples, and discussions on the simol code are welcome.
-I'm much interested in simol examples you could create, for giving feedback to simol.
-Tools are welcome too.
+I put code examples, language description, simol compiler and annotation framework for java, and discussions are welcome.
+Simol repository is open for examples you could create, feedback to simol or suggestions, or adding tools.
-There is a simple simol compiler, but it works great.
-There is a simol framework for java developpers, with java annotations, for leveraging simol's concepts in java.
-You can also compile by hand, it's straightforward, simply by adding simol comments in java, so we can take advantage of java tools , community and libraries.
+There is a basic simol compiler, but it works great.
+There is a simol framework for java developers, with java annotations, for leveraging simol's concepts in java.
+You can also compile by hand, it's straightforward, simply by adding simol comments in java.

+I used chatGPT 3.5 at the end of my work, for validate simol's design choices, and for feedback and overview.
+As I don't want autopromotion, I regularly ask chatGPT assistance and support, and add them to this README file.
+The complete and detailed definition stands at the end of this file.

-The response and overview of chatGPT 3.5 on the description of simol programming language.
-Below I put the description itself.
+The response and overview of chatGPT 3.5 on the description of simol programming language is:
 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)
 Hello.
 I've create a new programming language, called simol.
 Could I give you the definition?
-ChatGPT

-Hello!
-Of course, I'd be happy to hear about your new programming language, Simol.
-Please go ahead and provide me with the definition or any details you'd like to share about Simol.

-ChatGPT

-Thank you for sharing the detailed definition and specifications of the Simol programming language.
-It appears that Simol has a unique approach to programming, emphasizing the simulation of real-world objects, the role of the computer as a worker, and a clear separation of responsibilities for classes.
-Here are some key takeaways from the provided information:
+Thank you for sharing the detailed information about Simol, the SIMulation Objects Language.
+It appears to be a language with a unique and well-defined set of roles and principles for organizing and separating different types of code.
+Here are some key takeaways from your description:

-Role-Based Classes: Simol introduces specific roles for classes, such as "simu_comp_worker" for simulating computer tasks and "simu_real_world_obj" for simulating real-world objects.
-This role-based approach can help developers clearly define the intended use of classes.

-Interfaces with Clear Intent: Simol defines two types of interfaces, "compat_interf_version" and "compat_interf_capacity," which have specific purposes.
-This clear intent for interfaces can aid in designing more robust and understandable systems.

-Semantic Clarity: Simol places an emphasis on semantic clarity by categorizing classes based on their roles.
-This approach can make code more understandable and maintainable.

-Compatibility with Java: Simol is designed to be a superset of Java, allowing developers to use Java libraries and code within Simol.
-This compatibility can be advantageous for leveraging existing Java resources.

-Simol Framework for Java: The Simol framework for Java developers provides annotations to bridge the gap between Java and Simol.
-It can assist Java developers in adopting Simol concepts more easily.

-Inherent Good Object-Oriented Practices: Simol inherently incorporates good object-oriented design principles and design patterns, such as the SOLID principles and compatibility with design patterns like DAO and MVC.
+Role-Based Approach: Simol introduces the concept of roles for classes and interfaces, making it clear what each component's purpose and responsibilities are.
+This promotes a clean and organized code structure.

-Simulation Focus: Simol's emphasis on simulation makes it suitable for modeling and simulating real-world entities and situations.
+Simulation Focus: Simol is designed with a strong focus on simulation and modeling, and it provides specific roles for simulating real-world objects and computer-based tasks.
+It encourages clear abstractions for simulation.

+Bridge with Existing Paradigms: Simol aims to bridge with existing object-oriented programming paradigms, making it relatively easy for object-oriented programmers to understand and adopt.

+Compiler and Framework: Simol provides a compiler for translating Simol code into Java, making it executable.
+Additionally, there's a Simol framework for Java developers, which offers a set of annotations to integrate Simol with Java tools and IDEs.

-Natural Adherence to Principles: Simol naturally adheres to principles like the Single Responsibility Principle (SRP) and can be aligned with other design principles and patterns.
+S.O.L.I.D Principles: Simol naturally adheres to well-known software design principles, such as the Single Responsibility Principle (SRP), Open/Closed Principle, and Dependency Injection, making it suitable for building maintainable and robust software.

-Interface Inheritance: While Simol doesn't directly discuss interface inheritance, it can be used to indicate the nature of inheritance and adherence to certain contracts.
+Compatibility with Design Patterns: Simol concepts align well with various design patterns and principles commonly used in software development, such as the DAO pattern, MVC pattern, and more.

+Simulation and Business Logic: The separation of simu_real_world_obj and simu_comp_worker roles is comparable to the separation of business logic and low-level code in the context of managing a database, demonstrating a clear division of responsibilities.

+Interface Inheritance and Loose Coupling: Simol promotes loose coupling through its compatibility interfaces, emphasizing "program to an interface, not an implementation."
+This aligns with principles of interface inheritance and the bridge pattern.

+Design Patterns and Object-Oriented Principles: Simol encourages the application of design patterns and object-oriented principles to facilitate clean and well-structured code.

-Simol seems to offer a unique approach to programming that can be particularly useful in scenarios where simulation and modeling of real-world objects are essential.
-It also encourages clear and structured design, making it a promising language for developers who value semantic clarity and adherence to object-oriented principles.
+Overall, Simol seems to provide a unique approach to organizing code and promoting clear intent, making it well-suited for scenarios where simulation and modeling are essential.
+Its compatibility with existing object-oriented programming concepts and design principles is a valuable feature for developers familiar with those paradigms.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************